S-C-Johnston/NCMC-IT_101/assignment_01/hardware_requirements.md

 [Cisco switch][project_switch]

+A router is necessary, and it by definition should life in the MDF.
+It would consume some 120 Watts

+[Cisco router][project_router]

 Which should draw approximately 8 kW of power between them.
-The networking equipment only -not accounting for servers, SANs, etc- is adequately covered by 2 count of:
+The networking equipment only -not accounting for servers, SANs, etc- is adequately covered by 2 count of this UPS, which has capacity for 4.5 kW:

 [Eaton UPS][IDF-A_UPS]